Sharang Biswas: Speculative fiction

 Biswas' speculative fiction has been featured in Fantasy Magazine, Lightspeed (magazine), Nightmare Magazine, and Strange Horizons.
 Charles Payseur for Locus reviewed Biswas' short story "Season of Weddings", which was published in Lightspeed: "Biswas keeps the tone and feel of the story flirty and fun, and painting an interesting picture of a shared and expansive collection of pantheons all interacting, being messy, and, for all their immortality, very human.
 It’s delightful!"
 Paula Guran for Locus reviewed Biswas' story "Waiting for Jonah", which was published in Nightmare Magazine: "it’s a good story that employs an unusual use of some equally unusual fairies."

-In 2025, "The Iron Below Remembers" was published, Biswas' novella reimagining the British Isles if South Asian imperial interests had colonized much of the globe instead of European countries.
+In 2025, The Iron Below Remembers was published, Biswas' novella reimagining the British Isles if South Asian imperial interests had colonized much of the globe instead of European countries.
+It was nominated for the 2026 Ignyte Award for Outstanding Novella.

 Academia

 As of September 2024, Biswas is an adjunct faculty member of NYU Game Center.
 Biswas was a visiting film and media studies professor at Dartmouth College, where he co-organized a collaborative speculative fiction project between authors and Dartmouth science faculty.
 He has also taught games studies courses at Fordham University.

 Biswas wrote the chapter "Sex and Game Design (Part 2): Mechanics and Verbs" in the book Passion and Play: A Guide to Designing Sexual Content in Games by Michelle Clough.
 He wrote a 2019 article for the University of Waterloo's Games Institute about the use of live action role-playing games for building queer community.
 He was interviewed about LARP for the academic journal Analog Game Studies.

 While working with Tech Kids Unlimited, Biswas collaborated with researchers and autistic students to assess the potential of video game design workshops in empowering autistic youth.

 Biswas holds a Master of Professional Studies (M.P.S.) from Interactive Telecommunications Program at New York University Tisch School of the Arts and a B.A. and B.E. in Biotechnology and Biochemical Engineering from Dartmouth College.